WRXK-FM: History

 In 1986, the station switched frequencies from 95.9 to 96.1 coupled with a power increase to 100,000 watts.
 This allowed it to cover much of Southwest Florida.
 It switched to a mainstream rock format.
 It changed its call sign to WRXK and was rebranded as "96 K-Rock".

 On February 13, 2012, WRXK-FM changed its format to hot talk, branded as "96 K-Rock, Talk That Rocks".
-But it returned to rock on June 17, 2013, in preparation for sister station 99X's flip to ESPN programming on June 20.
+It returned to rock on June 17, 2013, in preparation for sister station 99X's flip to ESPN Radio programming on June 20.

 In the 2010s, WRXK-FM carried the syndicated Bubba the Love Sponge show in morning drive time.
 On July 9, 2018, the Beasley Broadcast Group parted ways with Bubba.
 WRXK-FM began airing Dave and Chuck the Freak.
 That show is based at co-owned WRIF in Detroit and is syndicated to Boston, Tampa and other markets.

+On August 12, 2025, Beasley Media spun off the cluster in Fort Myers and sold half to Sun Broadcasting for $9 million.